-Itinerary: Gran Sasso e Monti della Laga National Park, Campo Imperatore, Gran Sasso, Corno Grande,
+Itinerary: l'Aquila, Gran Sasso e Monti della Laga National Park, Campo Imperatore, Gran Sasso, Corno Grande

-Discover the sceneries of Campo Imperatore, the little Tibet of Italy, in Gran Sasso and Monti della Laga National Park
+Campo Imperatore in Gran Sasso and Mount Laga National Park

 "Gran Sasso e Monti della Laga National Park" (Gran Sasso and Mount Laga National Park) is the third biggest national park in Italy, and it was established in 1991.
 It consists of two mountain groups, the mountains of Gran Sasso d'Italia and the group of Monti della Laga (Mount Laga) (both part of Central Apennines), and it is mainly located in the region of Abruzzo, although bordering with Lazio and Marche.